joshika39/literature/dev.to/arch-setup-01.md

 These are optional packages you can install to have visual login screen, but you can live perfectly fine without one.
 I personally don't like using one, because I like to switch between configuration, which is easier to start from the terminal.
 Display manager is basically the login screen.
 Some of the favorites: [SDDM (X11 and Wayland)](https://wiki.archlinux.org/title/SDDM), [GDM (X11 and Wayland)](https://wiki.archlinux.org/title/GDM), [LightDM (X11)](https://wiki.archlinux.org/title/LightDM)

+# Yozora

+The configuration got its name from the Japanese word 夜空(よぞら) meaning *night sky*.

+You can browse the repo here: https://github.com/joshika39/yozora.
+If you have any idea on some improvements, feel free to [Create an Issue](https://github.com/joshika39/yozora/issues/new)

 ## Capabilities

 ### Package collection installation